ajahne/blog/_drafts/2018-10-14-CTO-meetup-options-for-scaling-team-beyond-nyc.md

 - Architecture is hard - cannot share white board
   - _As an aside, this seems like a great startup idea, why isn't this solved?_
 - Communication
-- It was obsessed that no matter what city, you can (will) run into a scaling problem
+- It was observed that no matter what city, you can (will) run into a scaling problem
   - Price of developers overseas starts to rise
   - Eventually everyone has a bench and a bench might run out.
 The team may have people but not the people you need
 - Working in different time zones